odennav/terraform-aws-vpc-kubespray/README.md

 ## Destroying Resources(Optional)
 To tear down the infrastructure created by Terraform.
+Reduce costs incurred from AWS due to creation of resources.
   ```bash
   terraform destroy
   ```